The KCC Saturday Farmers’ Market

 Olay Thai: Vegetarian Pad Thai Noodles, Papaya Salad, Banana Tapioca, and much more with all locally sourced ingredients.

-Grace Foods: Takoyaki
+Grace Foods: on hiatus

 Waimanalo Country Farms: Famous lemonade, strawberry lemonade and li hing lemonade al served in a special jar.